A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models

 \subsection{Fine-tuning}

-This type of method aims to fine-tune part or all of the PLMs' parameters to produce text that satisfies the specific constraints.
+This type of method aims to fine-tune part or all of the parameters of a PLM to produce text that satisfies the specific controlled conditions.
 As discussed in Section 2.3, "PLM + fine-tuning" has become a new paradigm in the general field of NLP.
-First, a large amount of training data (usually unlabelled samples) and model parameters are used to learn general knowledge from the text into a PLM.
-Then a domain/task-adapted model will be obtained to achieve competitive performance by fine-tuning the PLM based on a small amount of labeled data for the specific downstream task.
+First, a large amount of training data (usually unlabelled samples) and model parameters are used to learn general knowledge from the data and encode the learned knowledge into a PLM.
+Then a domain/task-adapted model will be obtained to achieve the competitive performance by fine-tuning the PLM based on a small amount of labeled data for the specific downstream task.

-This paradigm is also applicable to controllable text generation, and a large number of related studies have been carried out.
-Recent work has found that fine-tuning PLMs on target data such as AMR-to-text~\cite{dart,plm_amr,t2t_plm} for dialogue generation can establish a new level of performance.
+This paradigm is also applicable to CTG, and a large number of related studies have been carried out.
+Recent work has found that fine-tuning PLMs on the target data, such as AMR-to-text~\cite{dart,plm_amr,t2t_plm} for dialogue generation, can establish a new level of performance.
 While the conventional fine-tuning method is relatively concise and easy to understand, we focus on more advanced methods below.